satori-do/WebUp/README.md

 After launching virtual machine demo application will be accessible by url: http://localhost:8080

-mysql-root - contains user data and is filled by request...
+* mysql-root - contains user data and is filled by request...
+** table data - supplied separately